-HUMN 3133/THEO 3133 Christian Thought and Film (3).
+HUMN 3133 Christian Thought and Film (3).
 This course offers instruction in discerning theological elements inherent in modern film.
 Films selected for study feature examples of either Christian theology or theologies in competition with Christianity.
 Students receive tools for making moral decisions about movie-going and for evaluating a film's content.
-Prerequisites: THEO 2XXX THEO Study I and THEO 2303 Biblical Interpretation.
+Prerequisites: THEO 1303 Orientation to Theology.